 Kimberly Faith: Right.

-John McLarty: God is just saying through his spirit, you’re you’re doing good.
-You know?
+John McLarty: God is just saying through his spirit, you’re doing good, you know?

 John McLarty: That’s interesting.